ParallelMaths/parallel/pages/9-01-sing-a-long.md

 ## 3. Intermediate Maths Challenge Problem

-If you are a Year 9 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (JMC).
-If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against students in Years 9, 10 and 11from across the country.
+If you are a Year 9 student, then it is likely that you will be taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (IMC).
+If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against students in Years 9, 10 and 11 from across the country.

 Your teachers will help you prepare for this national maths competition, but in each week's Parallelogram we will always include one UKMT Intermediate Maths Challenge question.